AshishVeera/GettingAndCleaningDataCourseProject/README.md

-Getting & Cleaning Data Course Project for Coursera This repository contains the R code and the corresponding documentation files for the Data Science's track course "Getting and Cleaning data", available in coursera.
+Getting & Cleaning Data Course Project for Coursera

+This repository contains the relevant R code and the corresponding documentation files for the Data Science's track course "Getting and Cleaning data", available in coursera.

 Files